Neither CashBlog nor its writers are financial advisors. Nothing published on our website is financial advice. Our articles are strictly educational.

 How to Buy Stocks – Step by Step

-Now that it’s clear what stocks are and why people like to buy them, let’s go step by step through purchasing a stock starting from ground zero.
+Now that it’s clear what stocks are and why people like to buy them, let’s go step by step through purchasing a stock starting from square one.

 Set Up a Brokerage Account to Buy Stocks